thomashaw/SecGen/modules/generators/structured_content/hackerbot_config/live_analysis/templates/live_investigation.md

 ```
 > Note: *if you do this lab over multiple sessions*, be sure to save the log of your progress (/tmp/evid/invst.log), and restart `script`.

-==LogBook question: Make a note of the risks and benefits associated with storing a record of what we are doing locally on the computer that we are investigating.==
+==Log Book question: Make a note of the risks and benefits associated with storing a record of what we are doing locally on the computer that we are investigating.==

 Consider the advantages of *handwritten* documentation of what investigators are doing.